rrezakhani/Classification-RandomForest-TicketPayment/README.md

 **File descriptions** (Use only this data for training your model!)

-    readonly/train.csv - the training set (all tickets issued 2004-2011)
+    ./train.csv - the training set
-    readonly/test.csv - the test set (all tickets issued 2012-2016)
+    ./test.csv - the test set
-    readonly/addresses.csv & readonly/latlons.csv - mapping from ticket id to addresses, and from addresses to lat/lon coordinates.
-     Note: misspelled addresses may be incorrectly geolocated.

 <br>